s2oBCN/tap4j/README.md

 tap4j - Simple implementation of the
 [Test Anything Protocol](http://www.testanything.org) (TAP) for Java.

+tap4j was created in 2010 with the intention of implementing a producer and a consumer for TAP in Java.
+In 2012 it was rewritten, using SnakeYAML as reference.

     1..2
     not ok 1 - Something went wrong
       ---